 The United Way of Graham and Greenlee Counties is a nonprofit organization that has been proudly serving our community since 1978.
 We hired our first CEO at the beginning of 2019 to expand our reach and impact within both counties.
 We believe in improving our communities and the lives of those who live in them by focusing on three areas education, health, and financial stability.
 What we believe are the building blocks for a quality life.

-In 2019 with the donations of our sponsors and many of you, we were able to give out 1.3 million dollars, with a goal to give out much more than that this year!
+In 2020 with the donations of our sponsors and many of you, we were able to allocate over 2.2 million dollars, with a goal to give out much more than that this year!